 You can be their next design hero to do just that.
 That’s what I want for you.

 I really hope that this episode has been helpful.
 Check out the show notes because I’ve got a lot of links to several other podcast episodes that will help you.
-If you implement any of these strategies, I would love to hear from you how they’e worked for you.
-You can always reach me via e-mail, in the Design Domination Facebook group or leave a comment on the episode page.
+If you implement any of these strategies, I would love to hear from you how they’ve worked for you.
+You can always reach me via e-mail, in the Design Domination Facebook group or leave a comment below.